benamoah/geostatistics-for-health-research/learners/setup.md

 * The course assumes that the student is familiar with linear models (LMs), generalised linear models (GLMs), and generalised linear mixed models (GLMMs).

-* You can refer to my introduction to LMs or GLMs or GLMMs to familiarise yourself with the concepts.
+* You can refer to my introduction to LMs, GLMs, and GLMMs with R to familiarise yourself.

 * There will be a short overview of LMs, GLMs and GLMMs in the first lecture.